We’ve realized that many founders, entrepreneurs, bootstrappers, and indie hackers use copywriting and content writing interchangeably.

 Companies hire skilled copywriters to craft an excellent landing page copy, which appeals to these transactional intent keywords.

 Just like copywriting, content writing is a necessary marketing tool for building a brand.
 It’s essentially instrumental to the growth and successes of any business, both online and offline.

-So what is content writing?
+So, what is content writing?

 Content writing is simply the art of creating content around a specific topic to inform, educate, and entertain.

-Content writing’s primary goal is to engage the audience productively with content and get them to buy into your brand’s story, which might eventually lead to purchasing a product.
+Content writing’s primary goal is to engage the audience productively with content and get them to buy into your brand’s story, which might eventually lead to them purchasing a product.

-A content writer is a wordsmith that can research several topics and develop engaging, useful, and high-quality content that speaks to the pain of your existing and potential audience.
+A content writer is a wordsmith that can research several topics and develop engaging, useful, and high-quality content that speaks to the pain points of your existing and potential audience.